kadenas/Break-Rush/README.md

 The dev server launches at [http://localhost:5173](http://localhost:5173) with hot reloading.
 The game listens for a “Tap to start” gesture to unlock audio.
 Pointer and keyboard controls both work on desktop.

+> **Menu background**: the start screen expects `public/images/start.png`.
+The repository ships an empty `.gitkeep`; copy the real PNG into that path during deployment.

 ### Linting

 ```bash